-For copying and distributing the completed AP-1000 to ORR, to the primary service provider for each ease, and to the refugee's sponsoring agency or ease manager; and,

-To report to the ORR State Coordinator on the current status of each case (i.e., acceptance or rejection of a refugee by a service program, or refusal by a refugee to participate in an employment or training program).
+- For copying and distributing the completed AP-1000 to ORR, to the primary service provider for each case, and to the refugee's sponsoring agency or case manager; and, - To report to the ORR State Coordinator on the current status of each case (i.e., acceptance or rejection of a refugee by a service program, or refusal by a refugee to participate in an employment or training program).
 The state-appointed employment or case management agency will certify, on behalf of the refugee, that s/he is in compliance with job search requirement by using the AP-1000.

-Refugees not enrolled and/or participating in a program are scheduled to be reviewed at the next-Disposition Hearing, at which time either recommendations for an alternative service are made to the elient or sanctioning is initiated.

-SCOPE OF REFUGEE SOCIAL SERVICES

-A State must use its Social Services grant money primarily for employability services designed to enable refugees to obtain jobs with less than one year's participation in services in order to become self sufficient as soon as possible.
+Refugees not enrolled and/or participating in a program are scheduled to be reviewed at the next Disposition Hearing, at which time either recommendations for an alternative service are made to the client or sanctioning is initiated.
+SCOPE OF REFUGEE SOCIAL SERVICES 0906.45 REV: 01/2002 A State must use its Social Services grant money primarily for employability services designed to enable refugees to obtain jobs with less than one year's participation in services in order to become self sufficient as soon as possible.
 Grant money may not be used for projects that are not intended to lead to employment within a year.

-Social Services may continue to be provided after a refugee has entered a job to help the refugee retainemployment or advance to a better job.
-Client priorities for services are established as below: All newly arriving refugees during their first year in the United States: Refugees who are receiving cash assistance; Unemployed refugees who are not receiving eash assistance; and Employed refugees in need of services to retain employment or to attain economic independence.
-The State must ensure that women have the same opportunities as men to participate in all servicesfunded under this part, including job placement services.
-Employability Services available to refugees include the following: Employability Services, which may be provided include development of an individual employability plan, world of work and job orientation, job clubs, job workshops, job development, referral to job opportunities, job search, and job placement and follow-up.
-Employability Assessment Services, including aptitude and skills testing may be provided.
-On the Job Training may be provided when such training is provided at the employment site and isexpected to result in full-time permanent, unsubsidized employment with the employer who is providingthe training.
-English Language Instruction must emphasize English as it relates to obtaining and retaining a job.
-Such-English Language Instruction should be provided outside normal working hours, whenever feasible.
-ESLmust be concurrent, rather than sequential, with employment or employment-related services.
-Vocational Training may include such items as driver education and training, when such items are provided as part of an individual employability plan.
-Such training should be provided outside normalworking hours whenever feasible.
-Skills Recertification, as defined in Section 0906.25.10.
-Child Care, when necessary for participation in an employability service or for the acceptance or retention of employment.
-Transportation, when necessary for participation in an employability service.
-Translation and Interpreter Services, when necessary in connection with employment or participation inan employability service.
+Social Services may continue to be provided after a refugee has entered a job to help the refugee retain employment or advance to a better job.
+Client priorities for services are established as below: a.
+All newly arriving refugees during their first year in REFUGEE ASSISTANCE SECTION 0906 REFUGEE CASH ASSISTANCE (RCA) the United States; - b.
+Refugees who are receiving cash assistance; - c.
+Unemployed refugees who are not receiving cash assistance; and - d.
+Employed refugees in need of services to retain employment or to attain economic independence.
+The State must ensure that women have the same opportunities as men to participate in all services funded under this part, including job placement services.
+Employability Services available to refugees include the following: - Employability Services, which may be provided include development of an individual employability plan, world of work and job orientation, job clubs, job workshops, job development, referral to job opportunities, job search, and job placement and follow-up. - Employability Assessment Services, including aptitude and skills testing may be provided. - On-the-Job Training may be provided when such training is provided at the employment site and is expected to result in full-time permanent, unsubsidized employment with the employer who is providing the training. - English Language Instruction must emphasize English as it relates to obtaining and retaining a job.
+Such English Language Instruction should be provided outside normal working hours, whenever feasible.
+ESL must be concurrent, rather than sequential, with employment or employment-related services. - Vocational Training may include such items as driver education and training, when such items are provided as part of an individual employability plan.
+Such training should be provided outside normal working hours whenever feasible. - Skills Recertification, as defined in Section REFUGEE ASSISTANCE REFUGEE CASH ASSISTANCE (RCA) SECTION 0906 0906.25.10.